link2pk/namaste-react/README.md

+# Assignment - Chapter 11 - Data is the new Oil

+Theory:
+What is prop drilling?
+What is lifting the state up?
+What is Context Provider and Context Consumer?
+If you don’t pass a value to the provider does it take the default value?
+    No

 # Assignment - Chapter 07 - Finding the Path
 What are various ways to add images into our App?
 Explain with code examples What would happen if we do console.log(useState())?